How to stream on a game console

 If the game is declared as public domain by the copyright owner, ROMs of it are legal.

-- When a game’s copyright expires, public domains and ROMs will automatically become legal.
+- When the copyright of games expires, public domains and ROMs will automatically become legal.

-If your ROM is legal according to the guidelines above, then nothing stands in the way of a stream with the corresponding game.
+If your ROM is legal according to the guidelines above, then nothing stands in the way of a stream.
 Next we want to deal with the common emulators.

 WinUAE is the most popular emulator for the Commodore Amiga.
 It can be downloaded at http://www.winuae.net/ or from the usual download pages like Chip or WinFuture.
 This software can even simulate the loading noise of the floppy disk drive to complete the retro feeling.